Google I/O 2025: How to watch and what to expect

 Google I/O is all set to take place starting on May 20 this year with the first keynote beginning at 10 am PT.
 Google revealed this year's I/O date following its traditional puzzle format, which was interestingly designed using the Gemini API and AI Studio.

-Taking place at Shoreline Amphitheatre, Mountain View, California, and will also be livestreamed for the rest of the folks who can't make it to the event.
-Google will announce its newest products, innovations in AI, upgrades to Android, and more.
+Taking place at Shoreline Amphitheatre in Mountain View, California, the event will also be livestreamed for the rest of the folks who can't make it to the event.
+Google will announce its innovations in AI, upgrades to Android, and occasionally reveals hardware — though that is becoming rare.

 How to register and watch the Google I/O 2025 keynote/sessions?